 Discovering the Past, Inspiring a Better Future

-1001 Inventions is a leading and award-winning international science and cultural heritage brand reaching over 100 million people around the world.
+1001 Inventions is a British based, award-winning science and cultural heritage organisation engaging over 250 million people around the world.

 1001 Inventions uncovers a thousand years of scientific and cultural achievements from Muslim Civilisation from the 7th century onwards, and how those contributions helped create the foundations of our modern world.

 Through its award-winning educational programmes, books, block-buster exhibitions, live shows, films and learning products, 1001 Inventions showcases the contributions of inspirational men and women of different faiths and cultures in a civilisation that spread from Spain to China.